project-march/ProjectMarch/doc/march_packages/template.rst

+.. _march-<package-name>-label:

-.. make sure to remove this orphan tag when copying.
+.. todo:: make sure to remove this orphan tag when copying.

 :orphan: